tw3lveparsecs/azure-mcp-copilot-workshop/exercises/04-cosmos-db/README.md

 ## Knowledge Check

-1. How does Azure MCP help with exploring Cosmos DB compared to using Azure Portal?
+1. How does Azure MCP simplify Cosmos DB management by allowing natural language interactions with GitHub Copilot instead of requiring knowledge of Azure CLI syntax?
-2. What are the key differences between containers and items in Cosmos DB?
+2. Which Azure MCP commands are specifically designed for Cosmos DB operations, and how do they enable seamless database, container, and item management through conversational prompts?
-3. How can you optimize SQL queries in Cosmos DB?
+3. How does MCP improve security in Cosmos DB deployments?

 ## Next Steps